 Autism

 Mutations in KIF1A can also result in a clinical diagnosis of Autism Spectrum Disorder (ASD).
-We are still learning about the genetic causes of autism; however, characteristics of ASD include difficulty with communication and interaction with other people; restricted interests and repetitive behaviors; symptoms that hurt the person’s ability to function properly in school, work, and other areas of life.
+We are still learning about the genetic causes of autism; however, characteristics of ASD include difficulty with altered sensory sensitivity, altered communication and interaction with other people, and restricted interests and repetitive behaviors.

 Attention Deficit Disorder